 There are two main things to consider when maintaining your hot tub water, Water Balance and Sanitation.
 There are a few different methods to sanitize your hot tub, Bromine and Chlorine being the most popular.
 However, I will only cover Chlorine, because that's what I know the best, thanks to Richard (Chem Geek).
 It is based on his famous Dichlor/Bleach method.
 If you're interested in Bromine, here http://www.troublefreepool.com/how-d...pool-t102.html is an excellent writeup.
 However, Water Balance is related to all sanitation methods, so this could be helpful to anyone.

 In order to really maintain your water properly you need to test it.
 Test strips are ok for getting rough estimates, but IMO will make it more difficult to maintain your tub.
 It would be difficult for me to keep my tub as well tuned as it is by just using test strips.
 For a novice, I can see it being really difficult, especially if you have Well Water.
-Do yourself a favor and get a Drop Test kit such as the Taylor K-2006.
+Do yourself a favor and get a Drop Test kit such as the Taylor K-2006 or the TF-100.

 Water can be either Acidic, Balanced or Alkaline.
 If your water is not balanced, it could cause all kinds of problems.
 If it's too Acidic it could cause corrosion.
 If it's too Alkaline it could cause scaling.
-Both of which will reducing the effectiveness of your sanitizer.
-If your water is not balanced your water is not safe for you, or your tub.
+Both of which will reduce the effectiveness of your sanitizer.
+If your water is not balanced then your water is not safe for you, or your tub.
 So it's really critical to get this correct.

 There are four main parameters to keeping your water balanced.
 Water Temperature, Calcium Hardness (CH), Total Alkalinity (TA) and Potens Hydrogen (pH).
 Assuming your water temp is around 100 degrees, we'll just focus on CH, TA and pH.
-The best way to test these is with a Drop Test kit, like the one mentioned above.
+The best way to test these is with a Drop Test kit, like the ones mentioned above.
 IMO Test Strips are just not accurate enough to test these, especially for a beginner.

 Calcium Hardness: CH is basically the amount of Calcium in your water.
 The lower your CH, the higher your TA and pH need to be to have balanced water.
 The higher your CH, the lower your TA and pH need to be.
 The first thing you should do is test your CH in your tub.
 If you haven't filled your tub yet, test your tap water for CH using a drop test kit.
-If you have a water softener in your house, it will remove most of the Calcium in your water.
+If you have a water softener in your house, it will remove most of the Calcium from your water.
 That means you may get a different reading from your indoor sink then from the outdoor hose.
 Check both to make sure.
 If you have really bad well water i.e. lots of metals etc., you may want to fill your tub using the water softener water, then just add Calcium afterward.
 If your water is city treated water, you may be ok straight from the hose.
 Also, consider getting a pre-filter that attaches to your hose, and filters out some of the metals.

 Here's my recommendation.
 If your CH is much below 100 ppm, you should add calcium to bring it up to 130-150 range.
 If your CH is over 100, you can leave it alone and just make a note of what it is.
 The CH level will be used to determine your TA/pH levels.
 To raise Calcium you add Calcium Chloride, aka Calcium Increaser.
 You can find it at most Pool/Spa supply stores.
 The good news is you only need to add Calcium once per water change, because it will stay relatively the same until your next water change.